RusbehAbtahi/RAGstream/doc/02-Architucture/Architucture_2.md

 # Architecture – RAGstream (Aug 2025)

 This document shows the end-to-end architecture for RAGstream, aligned with the updated **Requirements (v2.2)**.
 It removes internal Tooling, adds **ConversationMemory** (two-layer, soft-fading, read-only with a **selection-only Layer-E semantic index** kept separate from the document store), formalizes **A2’s post-audit** with a **single bounded re-run** of the retrieval path (with a clear trigger rubric), and preserves deterministic authority order and Exact File Lock semantics.
 Vectors persist as NumPy `.pkl` snapshots (Chroma paused), and ingestion targets clean text.
-Personal-use only: no persistent logs, no pytest/CI/DevOps; functional quality remains production-grade. **FileManifest** is a **Must** for deterministic inclusion/versioning.&#x20;
+Personal-use only. **FileManifest** is a **Must** for deterministic inclusion/versioning.&#x20;

 ```text
                                      ┌───────────────────────────────────┐